American History

 Forced to look outside his family for role models, Ronald Reagan found heroes in books, at church, at school and at work.

-Thanks to a mentor, within months of graduating from college at the bottom of the Depression, Reagan was on track to spectacular success in his dream career.
+Thanks to a mentor, within months of graduating from college at the bottom of the Depression, Reagan was his way to spectacular success in his dream career.
 How did he do that?
-What can we learn from him to apply to our lives?
+What can we learn from him?

 Learn more here.